About the Calisphere/OAC "Contact" forms

 When users navigate throughout Calisphere and OAC, they may come across a couple of “contact” methods:

-• From a specific collection or item record, users are encouraged to contact the “owner” or “contributing institution.”
-This method is available so users are able to directly reach out to the contributing partner for inquiries related to facilitating access, re-use and duplication requests, or any further inquiry about the collection or item record.
+- Contact the contributor: From a specific collection or item record, users are encouraged to contact the “owner” or “contributing institution.”
+This method is available so users can directly reach out to the contributor for inquiries related to facilitating access, re-use and duplication requests, obtaining a web accessible version of the digital item, or any further inquiry about the collection or item record.

 Examples of User Inquiries and Feedback with Contributors